nlp-with-transformers/notebooks/README.md

 $ jupyter notebook
 ```

+## FAQ

+### When trying to clone the notebooks on Kaggle I get a message that I am unable to access the book's Github repository.
+How can I solve this issue?

+This issue is likely due to a missing internet connection.
+When running your first notebook on Kaggle you need to enable internet access in the settings menu on the right side.

+### How do you select a GPU on Kaggle?

+You can enable GPU usage by selecting *GPU* as *Accelerator* in the settings menu on the right side.

 ## Citations

 If you'd like to cite this book, you can use the following BibTeX entry: